Mastering Leash Etiquette: A Guide To Walks With Your Adult Dog

 Length

 The length of the leash is another important aspect to consider.
-The ideal leash length depends on your dog's behavior, walking style, and the environment where you will be walking them.
+The leash length depends on your dog's behavior, walking style, and the environment where you will be walking them.
 In general, a leash that is about 4 to 6 feet long provides a good balance between allowing your dog enough freedom to explore and keeping them within a safe distance.
 However, if you are walking in an open area or a park, a longer leash may be more suitable to give your dog a greater range of movement.

 Width